Shad00Z/machine-learning-compilers/docs/submissions/06_einsum.rst

     :caption: fill the ``tensor_out``
     :dedent:

-After again recursively calling the function, we check, if we are a leaf node:
+After each recursive call of the function, we check if we are a leaf node:

 .. literalinclude:: ../../src/einsum/EinsumTree.cpp
     :language: cpp